rkuoyemnbeek/rkuoyemnbeek.github.io/index.md

 For my masters thesis, I worked on algorithms for CT-scanning (something completely different, but nevertheless very interesting!).

-On my [github-page](https://github.com/rkuoyemnbeek), you can find the code used in my publications and some other smaller projects.
+On my [github-page](https://github.com/rkuoyemnbeek/code_papers), you can find the code used in my publications.
+In my free time I followed the course on discrete optimisation on [coursera]{https://www.coursera.org/learn/discrete-optimization},

 # Interests:
 1. Numerical Linear Algebra